RalphBacon/TEA5767-FM-Radio-module/README.md

   * Factory Outlet PCBs with most competitive advantages
   * Chief PCB Manufacturer Located in China

-Connect this module to your Arduino (or Pi) via I2C for quality FM radio - a building block for a bigger project?
+Connect this module to your Arduino (or Pi) via **I2C** for quality FM radio - a building block for a bigger project?

 This simple-to-connect FM module delivers a very nice audio experience (as good as FM quality gets, I think) and with the options available via the 5-byte I2C message you can control all sorts of features: mono/stereo, stereo noise reduction, soft mute, full mute, station minimum signal strength to name just a few.
+It's really easy to do and a great learning opportunity for those wishing to get into I2C in an easy way.

 But this is just the beginning.